A combination of cutting edge tech, rigorous ethics, and vibrant feminism was on show at Australia’s conference on Purpose driven business.

 There are many great speakers who I’ve failed to cover here, which is really just a glimpse of what stood out for me.
 I’ve got lots to think about, and hopefully bring into my work in some way.
 I’m lucky that I work for a business that’s values driven, but I know there’s more that we can all do.
 If you have a purposeful business that has a digital component, come talk to us at Cogent.

 If you want to meet more people in the space, there are social enterprise meetups in most Australian cities, such as this one in Melbourne; there are programs to support you on your journey, such as those run by the Center for Sustainability Leadership, and there are a host of other good conferences to check out both locally and abroad.
-I can recommend Festival for the Future and New Frontiers in New Zealand, OuiShare in Paris and around the world, and the Social Enterprise World Forum which was in Christchurch last year, and will be in Edinburgh in 2018.
+I can recommend Festival for the Future and New Frontiers in New Zealand, OuiShare in Paris and around the world, and the Social Enterprise World Forum which was in Christchurch last year.